VerifiedarXiv:2312.0075224 min

 Those coefficients do not depend on tt.
 They are one fixed sequence, a convolution kernel:

-Kˉ=(CBˉ, CAˉBˉ, CAˉ2Bˉ, ),y=xKˉ\bar{\mathbf{K}} = \big(\mathbf{C}\bar{\mathbf{B}},\ \mathbf{C}\bar{\mathbf{A}}\bar{\mathbf{B}},\ \mathbf{C}\bar{\mathbf{A}}^2\bar{\mathbf{B}},\ \dots\big), \qquad y = x * \bar{\mathbf{K}}(4)
+Kˉ=(CBˉ, CAˉBˉ, CAˉ2Bˉ, ),y=xKˉ\bar{\mathbf{K}} = \big(\mathbf{C}\bar{\mathbf{B}},\ \mathbf{C}\bar{\mathbf{A}}\bar{\mathbf{B}},\ \mathbf{C}\bar{\mathbf{A}}^2\bar{\mathbf{B}},\ \dots\big), \qquad y = x * \bar{\mathbf{K}}

 So the very same model has two faces.
 As a recurrence you step through it one token at a time, carrying the state, which is perfect for generating tokens one by one.
-As a convolution you apply that single fixed kernel Kˉ\bar{\mathbf{K}} to the whole sequence at once, which (via the FFT) is fast and parallel, perfect for training on a long sequence in one shot.
+As a convolution you apply that single fixed kernel Kˉ\bar{\mathbf{K}} to the entire sequence at once, which (via the FFT, the Fast Fourier Transform, which computes a length-L convolution in L log L time across the whole sequence at once) is fast and parallel, perfect for training on a long sequence in one shot.
 Same numbers, two schedules.
-This duality is what let structured SSMs train at scale.
+This duality allowed structured SSMs to train at scale.

 Figure 3 · recurrence and convolution

 One time-invariant SSM, two computations.
 The recurrent view carries a state left to right, one token at a time.
-The convolution view slides one fixed kernel K̄ over the whole sequence at once.
+The convolution view slides one fixed kernel K̄ over the entire sequence at once.
 Both give the same output.
 Toggle between them.

-Read the kernel and you can feel the limitation coming.
+The convolution kernel shows where the limitation comes from.
 Kˉ\bar{\mathbf{K}} is fixed before the model sees any data.
 The weight on "the token 5 steps ago" is CAˉ5Bˉ\mathbf{C}\bar{\mathbf{A}}^5\bar{\mathbf{B}} whether that token was a crucial name or a throwaway "the."
-The model decays the past on a schedule it set in advance, blind to content.
-That is the flaw.
+The model decays the past on a fixed schedule, independent of token content.

 The flaw: one filter for every token